sebivenlo/esd-2024-github-actions/assignments/exercise-6/README.md

-# Exercise 6: Create Reusable Workflows and Templates with GitHub Actions
+# Exercise 6: Create Reusable Workflows with GitHub Actions

 In this exercise, you will create reusable workflows and use it.